 The body’s natural state is health.

-When we cut our skin, we feed it some helpful things to promote healing — vitamin E, enzyme-rich honey, cocoa butter — nutrient rich skin-foods that help the skin to heal so that fresh, undamaged cells will take their place.
+When we cut our skin, we feed it some helpful things to promote healing; we take vitamin E, enzyme-rich honey, cocoa butter; all these nutrient rich skin-foods that help the skin to heal so that fresh, undamaged cells will take their place.

 We know that the cells of our body slough off, or are killed off, and will be replaced by new cells, right?
 The cells that line the digestive tract, for example, replace themselves every three to five days or so.